 The Function of a Seat Belt

 When a person gets in a car crash, the car comes to a sudden stop.
 A body wants to continue to move forward because it is traveling at the same speed the car formerly was.
-A seat belt—and air bag—stops that person’s forward momentum.
+A seat belt—and secondarily the air bag—stops that person’s forward momentum.
 The seat belt reduces the force your body takes on by spreading the crash energy to strong bony parts of the body, allowing you to “ride down” the crash.

 Do they Fit Women?